Prisca-Lab/robot_quiz/README.md

 ```
 ## Let's start the quiz

-Launch the quiz.
+Launch the quiz:
-Two options are available:
-1. `roslaunch quiz run.launch` is using the microphone for intent recognition
+`roslaunch quiz run.launch` is using the microphone for intent recognition
-2. `roslaunch quiz run_keyboard.launch` is using the keyboard for intent recognition

 Both launch files require arguments `user_id` and `condition`.
 The arguments can also be accessed from the ros param server.